 - Slight misalignment

-West Ryde Dental Clinic has a variety of treatments to upgrade your teeth and improve your smile.
+My Local Dentists West Ryde has a variety of treatments to upgrade your teeth and improve your smile.
 We can quickly help you overcome several aesthetic issues, which we will talk about shortly.

 One of our best tools in the fight against unsightly teeth is dental veneer.
 Dental veneers are relatively simple to place and can create a dramatic improvement in the shape, size, form, and colour of your teeth.